flatironinstitute/sciware/10_EnvShell/main.md

 #### Globs

+Globs match things, but are less awesome than regular expressions
 - \* - 0 or more characters
 - ? - precisely one character
 - [somelistofcharspickone] - precisely one character from the list in the brackets (case matters)